IU-Capstone-Project-2025/KIZAK/README.md

 ### Requirements

-**To run this project make shure that your docker-compose version is 2.24.0 or higher**
+**To run this project make sure that your docker-compose version is 2.24.0 or higher**
 ```
 docker-compose -v
 # Docker Compose version v2.24.0-desktop.1